SU(1,1) Coherent States For Position-Dependent Mass Singular Oscillators: Concluding remarks

 \section{Concluding remarks}

-Let us consider the singular oscillator with a varying frequency.
-That is, we have the potential $V(y,t)= \omega^2(t)y^2+ \frac{g_0}{2y^2}$.
-The Darboux transformation of this potential with a constant-mass $m_0$ has been studied in \cite{Sam04}.
+The Darboux transformation of the singular oscillator with a varying frequency and constant mass $V(y,t)= \omega^2(t)y^2+ \frac{g_0}{2y^2}$ has been studied in \cite{Sam04}.
 As a result, it was shown that the CS belonging to $V(y,t)$ are essentially unchanged, just as the results reported here for the stationary case and masses varying with the position $m(x)$.
 A combination of these approaches would be applicable in the case of a time-dependent frequency $\omega(t)$ and a position-dependent mass $m(x)$.
 It is then expected a similar result: the Barut-Girardello and Perelomov CS will preserve their global properties after the transformations.
-In this context, it is important to remark that the $\beta$-function defined in Eq.~(\ref{beta}) obeys the fact that the operators $A$ and $B$ are taken to fulfill the oscillator algebra $[A,B]=-\hbar \omega_0$.
+In this context, it is important to remark that the $\beta$-function defined in (\ref{beta}) obeys the fact that the operators $A$ and $B$ are taken to fulfill the oscillator algebra $[A,B]=-\hbar \omega_0$.
 That is, the function in (\ref{beta}) corresponds to a particular solution of the Riccati equation (\ref{riccati1}).
 As it is well known, general solutions give rise to different algebras (see e.g. \cite{Mie04} and \cite{And04}).
 These algebras have been applied in the construction of a new kind of CS connected with the linear oscillator and its Susy-partners \cite{Fer94,Fer07}.
 Quite recently, it has been shown that non-linear Susy algebras can be linearized to exhibit the Heisenberg-Weyl structure.
 In particular, the $SU(1,1)$ algebra as connected with the infinite well was analyzed \cite{Fer07}.
 Then, the higher order Susy transformations can be also studied for the position-dependent mass systems we have presented in this work.
-Finally, the classical models of the harmonic oscillator and the P\"oschl-Teller potentials have been useful in the solving of mass-dependent systems \cite{Cru07} and the construction of the involved CS \cite{Cru08}.
+The classical models of the harmonic oscillator and the P\"oschl-Teller potentials have been also useful in the solving of mass-dependent systems \cite{Cru07} and in the construction of CS \cite{Cru08}.
+Of particular interest, the study of the Wigner function gives rise to a better understanding of the PDM coherent states \cite{Biswas,Souza}.
 Further insights are in progress.